COVESA/commercial-vehicle-information-specifications/docs-gen/content/him_configurator/_index.md

 The -n command line option is used if substitution is not desired of the external datatype references with the actual enum definitions from the common Datatypes tree in the generated tree(s).
 However, VSS-tools currently does not accept the syntax using a reference.

-The -d command line option is used to configure nodes with a default value that is defined in the named file.
+The -v command line option is used to configure nodes with a default value that is defined in the named file.

 ## VSS-tools debug
 'in the development of the trees it might happen that errors are introdued in the vspec2/vspec files.